Church of God in Christ: Evangelism Department

 The Department of Evangelism was officially organized on a national level by Overseer L.C.
 Page in 1927.
 The spread of COGIC was due largely to the efforts of its evangelists through crusades and revivals.
 Male as well as female evangelists were instrumental in spreading COGIC throughout the United States as well as around the world.
 The first meeting was held in Memphis, Tennessee around 1937.
 The early conventions of the Evangelist Board were basically crusades led by Page and a few other Evangelists from across the country.
 In 1981, Bishop J.O.
 Patterson appointed Dr. Edward Lee Battles President of the Department of Evangelism.
 During his administration, Battles organized Regions to oversee evangelistic ministry in various regional areas across the country.
 He also instituted the Annual Prayer Breakfast, conducted Evangelistic Crusades across the country and developed the Church of God in Christ National Evangelist Registry.
 Battles served as president until his death in December 1996.

 In 1997, Bishop Chandler D. Owens appointed Evangelist Richard "Mr. Clean" White as president of the Department of Evangelism.
 He continued to build on the department through expansion of the Regional Administration into 10 geographical locations across the country.
 He appointed regional presidents to serve as liaisons to the jurisdictional presidents.
 Of special note is Evangelist Reatha Herndon who served as the International Elect Lady of the Department of Evangelism from 1951 to 2001.
 Mother Lillian Coffey appointed Mother Reatha Herndon as president of the National Women's Evangelist Board in 1951.
 Herndon and her twin sister Leatha were pioneers of the evangelistic work of the Church of God in Christ.
 Together they traveled across the country proclaiming the Gospel of Jesus Christ.
 They were also instrumental in establishing 75 churches across the nation.
 Pastor Dennis Martin and Superintendent Willie James Campbell succeeded Bishop White as presidents.
-The current president of the Department of Evangelism is Bishop Elijah Hankerson III of St. Louis, Missouri.
-In 2017, Presiding Bishop Charles E. Blake appointed gospel artist and Evangelist Dr. Dorinda Clark Cole of Detroit, Michigan as the Elect Lady.
+The current president of the Department of Evangelism is Pastor Gary Sprewell of Los Angeles, California.
+In 2017, Presiding Bishop Charles E. Blake appointed gospel artist and Evangelist Dr. Dorinda Clark-Cole of Detroit, Michigan as the Elect Lady.
 Her predecessor was Evangelist Dr. Rita Womack of Los Angeles, California.